-Dua Lipa Poses Make Up Free In Pure White Outfit
+Dua Lipa Poses Makeup-Free In Pure White Outfit

 Dua Lipa posted a photo of herself posing with no makeup on Instagram yesterday.
-The “Hotter Than Hell” hitmaker is wearing a white outfit looking cute and pure as she poses with a handbag.
+In the photo, the “Hotter Than Hell” hitmaker is wearing a white outfit and looking cute and pure as she poses with a handbag.

 The post has achieved over 808,000 likes within nine hours of posting.